-property to an acceptable or tolerable level.
-Bushfire, flood, landslide, storm tide inundation, and erosion prone areas outside the coastal management district: (3) Development other than that assessed against (1) above, avoids natural hazard areas, or where it is not possible to avoid the natural hazard area, development mitigates the risks to people and property to an acceptable or tolerable level.
-All natural hazard areas: (4) Development supports and does not hinder disaster management response or recovery capacity and capabilities.
-(5) Development directly, indirectly and cumulatively avoids an increase in the severity of the natural hazard and the potential for damage on the site or to other properties.
+property to an acceptable or toleral level.Bushfire, flood, landslide, storm ti inundation, and erosion prone are outside the coastal management district (3) Development other than th assessed against (1) above, avoi natural hazard areas, or where it is r possible to avoid the natural hazar area, development mitigates the ris to people and property to acceptable or tolerable level.All natural hazard areas: (4) Development supports and does r hinder disaster manageme response or recovery capacity a capabilities.(5) Development directly, indirectly a cumulatively avoids an increase in t severity of the natural hazard and t potential for damage on the site or other properties.
 (6) Risks to public safety and the environment from the location of hazardous materials and the release of these materials as a result of a natural hazard are avoided.
 (7) The natural processes and the protective function of landforms and the vegetation that can mitigate risks associated with the natural hazard are maintained or enhanced.
 Assessment benchmarks - strategic airports and aviation facilities Applicable to Development SPP Requirement Comment ☐ Yes ⊠ No None Not applicable